openstax/napkin-notes/kevin/assignment_manipulations.md

 * Create two readings - one past due, one upcoming
 * Create two hws - one past due, one upcoming
 * Login as a student and start the latter reading.
 * Login as admin and switch student to different period.
+(Need instructions)
 * Login as teacher: Create a third hw
 * Login as student: Check student dashboard.
 Work assignments.
 Check forecast.
 * Log in as teacher, check performance report and forecast.